Drasungor/aligned-hackathon-oct-2024/README.md

 Software engineering student, finishing his final project about a computing power donation system that makes use of Risc0 for execution integrity check.
 Working in backend web development, but interested mainly in complex algorithms.
+In charge of the proof generation and verification, and part of the godot development.

 - nravesz

 Software engineer, working in the game development industry.
 Hobby artist.
+In charge of assets creation (Aligned themed) and part of godot development.

 ## Possible improvements